What is an Assumable Loan?

 Both VA and FHA loans are assumable and may very well be an asset in the future, when interest rates are almost certain to be higher.
-Interest rates have reached new lows in the last year, after a long downward trend, and are now on the rebound.
-Still below 5%, we are expecting a continued climb as the economy recovers.
+Interest rates have reached new lows in the just this year, after a long downward trend, and are at historic lows.

 Assumable loans have future value for buyers in a market with rising interest rates.
 The only issue is that the buyer must have cash to cover the amount between the purchase price and the loan balance.
 An assumable loan is usually not ideal for a cash-strapped buyer.

 Mortgage experts are always warning about rising interest rates, but we really can’t know.
 We typically see that as the economy recovers, interest rates start to rise, but this last few years has truly been an anomaly.